operator-framework/rukpak/docs/bundle-immutability.md

 ## Further considerations

-While the spec of the Bundle is immutable, it's still possible to run into scenarios where a BundleInstance pivots to a newer version of bundle content without changing the underlying Bundle spec.
+While the spec of the Bundle is immutable, it's still possible to run into scenarios where a BundleDeployment pivots to a newer version of bundle content without changing the underlying Bundle spec.

 This unintentional pivoting could occur when: